ewatxc82/tourism_statistical_analysis/README.md

 ### Website Design

--Bootstrap was used to create a theme for the page -Javascript files contain code for creating the plots on our maps
+- Bootstrap was used to create a theme for the page
+- Javascript files contain code for creating the plots on our maps

 ![eurosite_1](https://media.giphy.com/media/77hnj5lZFkppdWrvqS/giphy.gif)